 If you want to know how to get verified on Instagram, you’ve come to the right place.
-In this guide we’ll tell you how to apply for verification (that’s the easy part) and what you need to qualify (that’s the hard part).
+In this guide we’ll tell you how to apply for Instagram verification (that’s the easy part) and provide some tips to help you qualify (that’s the hard part).

 First, the easy part…

 Bonus: Download a free checklist that reveals the exact steps a lifestyle photographer used to grow from 0 to 600,000 followers on Instagram with no budget and no expensive gear.

 Instagram verification means establishing your Instagram account as the “authentic presence of a notable public figure, celebrity, or global brand.”
 An Instagram verified account gets a verified badge.
 It’s a blue seal with a little checkmark that appears next to your username.
 You can apply for Instagram verification with either a personal account or a business account.

 The blue check helps people avoid imposter accounts and easily find the brands or public figures they want to follow.
 It appears in search as well as on your profile and in embedded posts.
 This helps people make sure they find the real accounts for the people and brands they’re searching for.

 For instance, it can help you tell at a glance the difference between a celebrity account and a fan account for that celebrity.
 For brands, it can help avoid knock-offs stealing your thunder, and your followers.

 Beyond that, though, it’s a bit of a status symbol.
 After all, according to instagram itself, the verification badge is evidence that you’re “notable.”